-Students are required to wear the MCC Phlebotomy uniform while attending clinical rotations.
-Uniforms may be purchased from the MCC bookstore.
+Students are required to wear the MCC MLT/Phlebotomy uniform while attending clinical rotations.

 Plagiarism and Cheating

 Any reported incidents of plagiarism or cheating will be investigated and documented with proper disciplinary action taken as necessary including possible dismissal from the program.
 "Cheating" includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, tests or examinations; (2) dependence upon the aid of sources beyond those authorized by the professor in writing papers, preparing reports, solving problems or carrying out other assignments; or (3) the acquisition, without permission, of tests or other academic material belonging to a member of the MCC faculty or staff.